 - Character, intelligence, and courage.

-The recipient may be a journalist or publisher.
-It is important only that he or she be a newsman or newswoman, regardless of title, who, in the opinion of selection committee members, has contributed to the country’s journalistic achievement.
+In the spirit of Lovejoy’s commitment to American freedom of the press, the award is granted to a journalist, regardless of title, who, in the opinion of selection committee members, has contributed to the country’s journalistic achievement.